-How to opt out of TexBook: If you already have a copy of both textbooks (correct editions), you may opt out of the TexBook program and get a refund of the TexBook fee.
-Email tfewell4texasbookcompany@gmail.com to opt out.
-Include your first and last name, student ID number, and the course you are opting out of.
-Once you have been opted out, you will receive a confirmation email.
-If you need assistance with the process, contact the SPC Bookstore.
+Please consult with your professor before deciding to opt-out.
+If you still feel that you should purchase the course textbook/materials on your own, send an opt-out email to tfewell4texasbookcompany@gmail.com.
+Include your first name, last name, student ID number, and the course you are opting out of.
+Once you have been opted-out, you will receive a confirmation email.
+If you need assistance with the process, contact the SPC Bookstore: